-Chuck Brain is a principal at PSW, where he advises clients on a wide range of issues.
+Chuck Brain is a Strategic Advisor PSW, where he advises clients on a wide range of issues.
 Brain is widely recognized as one of the most experienced legislative affairs consultants in Washington, with an extensive range of experience both in and out of government.
 Prior to joining PSW in 2019, he served as founder and President of Capitol Hill Strategies.

 Beginning his career as a Legislative Assistant to a freshman Member of Congress, he has served as Deputy Chief of Staff to the House Ways and Means Committee, and eventually served President Clinton as Assistant to the President and Director of Legislative Affairs.